 As you may remember, in the summer of 2011 I did a retreat with Br.
 Joseph F. Schmidt, FSC, a devotee and scholar of St. Thérèse of Lisieux.
-I was already quite taken with his book, Everything is Grace, and posted-- some might say OVER-posted--on his insights.
-(The first of a series of four ran on 7.28.11 and the next three directly follow.
-I was up on a mountain above Taos by myself and I see now the solitude made me way chatty).
+I was already quite taken with his book, Everything is Grace, and posted--some might say OVER-posted--on his insights.
+(The first of a series of four ran on 7.28.11 and the next three directly follow).

-Anyway, now Br.
-Joe has a new book: Walking the Little Way of Thérèse of Lisieux, that I highly recommend.
-I identify so strongly with her over-sensitivity, the wrong kind of people-pleasing, the violence of our intense reactions against others and against ourselves, the way our efforts to whip ourselves into shape are utterly, fatally doomed...In fact, I can't imagine that a human being who has deeply examined his or heart could do anything but identify with St. Thérèse, as described in this book.
+I identify strongly with Thérèse's over-sensitivity, the wrong kind of people-pleasing, the violence of our intense reactions against others and against ourselves, the way our efforts to whip ourselves into shape are utterly, fatally doomed...In fact, I can't imagine that a human being who has deeply examined his or heart could do anything but identify with St. Thérèse, as described in this book.
 Her confluence of the psychological and the spiritual is very much of, and deeply relevant to, our times.

 Here's an excerpt called "A Way That is New."

 In her maturity Thérèse came to refer to her path of love as a little way, a way that is . . . totally new (SS 207)*.
 Her little way is, of course, not new in the sense that it really is “the fundamental mystery, the reality of the Gospel that the Spirit of God allowed her heart to reveal directly to the people of our time,” as Pope John Paul II said in proclaiming her a Doctor of the Church (DAS 10).**